Dragon Quest (video game): Backstory

 Dragon Warrior, its sequel, Dragon Quest II, and its prequel, Dragon Quest III, make up a trilogy with a shared timeline.
 The story's background begins when the kingdom of Alefgard was shrouded in permanent darkness.
-The brave warrior Erdrick ("Loto" in the Japanese versions and Game Boy Color remake) defeated an evil creature and restored light to the land.
+The brave warrior Erdrick ("Loto" in the Japanese versions as a well as the English version of the Game Boy Color remake) defeated an evil creature and restored light to the land.
 In Erdrick's possession was the Ball of Light, which he used to drive away enemies who threatened the kingdom.
 Erdrick handed the Ball of Light to King Lorik, and Alefgard remained peaceful for a long time.
 The Ball of Light kept winters short in Alefgard and helped maintain peace and prosperity for the region.

 However, there is one man who shunned the Ball of Light's radiance and secluded himself in a mountain cave.
 One day, while exploring the cave's extensive network of tunnels, the man encountered a sleeping dragon who awoke upon his entrance.
 He feared the dragon would incinerate him with its fiery breath, but the dragon instead knelt before him and obeyed his commands.
 This man, who is later discovered to be a dragon, became known as the Dragonlord.
 One day, after his soul became corrupted by learning magic, the Dragonlord attacked Tantegel Castle and the nearby town of Breconnary with his fleet of dragons and set the town on fire.
 Riding a large red dragon, the Dragonlord descended upon Tantegel Castle and stole the Ball of Light.
 Soon, monsters began to appear throughout the entire land, destroying everything in their paths.
 Much of the land became poisonous marshes, and at least one destroyed town never recovered and remains in ruins.

 The following day, Erdrick arrived at Tantegel Castle to speak with King Lorik and offered his help to defeat the Dragonlord.
 After searching the land for clues to the Dragonlord's location, Erdrick found that the Dragonlord lived on an island that could be accessed only via a magical bridge that only a Rainbow Drop could generate.
 After venturing to the island, Erdrick disappeared.
 Many years later, during King Lorik XVI's reign, the Dragonlord attacked the kingdom again and captured Princess Gwaelin.
 Many heroes tried and failed to rescue the princess and recover the Ball of Light from the Dragonlord's castle, called Charlock.
 The prophet Mahetta predicted that "One day, a descendant of the valiant Erdrick shall come forth to defeat the Dragonlord."
 However, when the descendant arrives as the game's hero, many of the people of Alefgard have forgotten the story of Erdrick, and those few who do remember consider it a myth and do not believe in Mahetta's prophecy.
 King Lorik starts to mourn the decline of his kingdom.